Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: System Model and Notation

-We consider in this work the class of \textit{interference avoidance} schemes, where each message is either not transmitted or allocated one degree of freedom.
+We consider in this work the class of \textit{zero-forcing} schemes, where each message is either not transmitted or allocated one degree of freedom.
 Accordingly, every receiver is either active or inactive.
 An active receiver does not observe any interfering signals.
+For the case of no-cooperation i.e., $M=1$, we refer to these schemes as interference avoidance schemes.
+The case where $M \geq 2$ corresponds to the scenario where cooperative zero-forcing can be used.